A classification of postcritically finite Newton maps: Extending maps on finite graphs

 \end{proposition}

 The fundamental combinatorial object in our classification of Newton maps is a finite graph $\Sigma$ equipped with a self-map $f:\Sigma\to\Sigma$ (Definition \ref{Def_AbstractExtNewtGraph}).
 Strictly speaking, $f$ is in general not a graph map since Newton ray edges contain finitely many preimages of vertices in the Newton graph that are not vertices in $\Sigma$ (these vertices are purposely ignored on our way to producing a finite graph).
-This motivates the following weaker definition where the condition on preimages of vertices has been dropped.
+This motivates the following weaker definition which is identical except that we no longer assume $f^{-1}(V_2)\subset V_1$.

-\begin{definition}[Weak graph map] A continuous map $f:\Gamma_1 \to \Gamma_2$ is called a \emph{weak graph map} if it is injective on each edge of the graph $\Gamma_1$ and the forward image of vertices are vertices. \end{definition}
+\begin{definition}[Weak graph map] A continuous map $f:\Gamma_1 \to \Gamma_2$ is called a \emph{weak graph map} if it is injective on each edge of $\Gamma_1$, if $f(V_1)\subset V_2$, and $f$ is compatible with the embeddings of the graphs in $\S^2$. \end{definition}